A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice: Advanced Modeling Techniques in Recommender Systems

 Deep learning methods in RL-based RS \cite{afsar2022reinforcement}, on the other hand, incorporate advanced neural network architectures to enhance policy learning.
 These include Vanilla Deep Q-Network (DQN) and its variants \cite{van2016deep,zheng2018drn,zhao2018deep,lei2019social,lei2020reinforcement, gui2019mention,gao2019drcgr}, which utilize neural networks for accurate action-reward estimation.
 Hybrid methods like Actor-Critic and Deep Deterministic Policy Gradient (DDPG) \cite{zhao2018deep,qiu2019deep, wang2018supervised,zhao2017deep}, and Soft Actor-Critic (SAC) \cite{haarnoja2018soft,he2020learning,zhang2022multi} blend value and policy strategies to balance exploration and exploitation effectively.

 Furthermore, model-based RL approaches in RS focus on simulating user behavior to tailor recommendations, with techniques ranging from generative adversarial networks \cite{Chen2018GenerativeAU} to multi-agent systems \cite{Zhang2017DSC,Wang2021ReinforcementLW}.
 These sophisticated methods aim to predict user interactions and refine recommendations continually, enhancing personalization and contextual relevance in RS.
+RL-based recommenders commonly tune the discount factor $\gamma$ (short- vs. long-term reward trade-off), exploration rate $\varepsilon$, learning rate, and target-update schedule for stability~\cite{Zhao2018DRN,Chen2019RL4Rec,SuttonBarto2018}.

 \paragraph{Practical Challenges Addressed}